-Sessions at the 200 level provide an overview of AWS security services and features, and they assume that attendees are new to the topic.
+Sessions at the 200 level provide an overview of AWS security services or features, with the assumption that attendees have some working knowledge of the topic.
 These sessions highlight basic use cases, features, functions, and benefits.

 Sessions at the 300 level dive deeper into specific areas of AWS security.
-These sessions assume the audience has some familiarity with the specific topic, but may or may not have direct experience implementing a similar solution.
+Presenters assume that the audience is familiar with the specific topic, but may or may not have direct experience implementing a similar solution.
 They focus on compliance matters and execution at the organizational level.

 Sessions at the 400 level are for attendees who are deeply familiar with security topics, have implemented a solution or solutions on their own, and are comfortable with how the technology works across multiple services, architectures, and implementations.
 Presenters will dive into code, cover advanced systems, and explore future developments in the technology.

 At AWS re:Inforce, content is presented via four session tracks targeted to two audiences: 1) professionals working in cloud security looking to learn, hone their skills, and explore innovative methods to manage risk for their customers; and 2) executive-level professionals looking to enable their businesses through AWS cloud security.
 The tracks offer everything from introductions to AWS security offerings and services to tactical sessions that take your security posture from reactive to proactive, to sessions that assist you with strategic migration decisions.

 Each track includes sessions, chalk talks, workshops, and builders sessions that focus on more traditional security topics, including: governance, risk & compliance, identity and data protection, detection, response, forensics, infrastructure and edge security, and application security/DevSecOps.
 There is also one leadership session per track.

 This track offers attendees a way to fill any gaps they have in their knowledge on a variety of topics key to cloud security.
 Perfect for attendees of all levels, this track focuses on foundational information in all areas of security, and provides them with actionable tools and services they can start using immediately.